 Breast cancer is the most commonly occurring cancer in women and the second most common cancer overall.
-Even if conventional has helped save the lives of many women for decades, this type of potentially exposes other organs to toxic doses, resulting in an increased risk of side effects and secondary malignancies.
+Even if conventional radiotherapy has helped save the lives of many women for decades, this type of radiation potentially exposes other organs to toxic doses, resulting in an increased risk of side effects and secondary malignancies.
 Today, there are continuous efforts to seek for anticancer treatments with minimal side effects.
 Therapies for breast cancer have developed rapidly in the past few decades and in recent years, clinical trials investigating new drugs and therapeutic combinations have led to promising advances in breast cancer therapy.

 Compassionate Use Program (CUP)